bshortridge-dev/suggest-me/README.md

 - Added UI for forgot password page with alert showing successul email sent
 - Added error handling to all auth pages
 - Planned out AI suggestion function, researched using ChatGPT API

+## 7-29-2023

+- Added the beginning logic and layout of the Ask AI functionality.
+- Still a little buggy with recieving prompts, sometimes returns a movie when asking for TV Show etc.